iZettle/api-documentation/oauth-api/user-guides/set-up-app-authorisation/set-up-authorisation-code-grant.md

    Example:

-   The following example initiating URL asks the merchant to authorise the app with read and write access to the merchant's product library.
+   The following example of an initiating URL asks the merchant to authorise the app with read and write access to the merchant's product library.

    Request
    ```